 Still, Zoom has become so commonplace, it’s almost become a verb.
 This has forced many creatives and production companies to attempt workarounds.

-5. Use Evercast, a remote collaboration tool specifically built for creative professionals.
-It is made for every stage of production from pre-to-post.
+Evercast is a remote collaboration tool specifically built for creative professionals.
+It's made for every stage of production from pre-to-post.
 You can even configure it to live stream cameras directly from set.

 The set up is easy, and anyone who has used Zoom before will quickly understand the interface.
 Here are some of the key features: